-Life Coaching and Counseling Services
+Counseling Services

-Ann Mulgrew, Director of Wellness, Life Coaching and Counseling, Phone: ext.
+Lorie Murphy, Counselor, Phone: ext.
 8140 or 563-588-8140 Mary Josita Hall, Off.
 G32

-The Staff of Life Coaching and Counseling Services are here to assist students in their pursuit of balanced lives as they strive for academic, personal, and intellectual growth.
-For many students, this is a time of new challenges as they learn to balance academics, work, and athletics with leisure activities, relationships, and quiet time.
-Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on your academic, athletic and relationship success at Clarke University.
+Counseling Services is here to assist students in their pursuit of contented and balanced lives as they strive for academic, personal, and intellectual growth.
+For many students, this is a time of new challenges as they learn to balance scheduling academics, work, and athletics with leisure activities, relationships, and quiet time.
+Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical, and personal performance.

 One predictable aspect of life is change.
 The college years are often a time of transition and adjustment to all kinds of changes.
 Many students are away from home, meeting new people, and getting used to different social dynamics.
-New demands in time can challenge even the most organized students.
+New demands in time can challenge even the most organize students.
 Homesickness can be very upsetting for new students, while sadness over leaving friends and uncertainties about future plans can plague upper class students.
 Increased responsibilities and balancing new choices can create anxiety and confusion.
 It is important to remember that all of these things are a normal part of change and growth.
 Intermittently struggling through these issues, as well as making peace with old issues, is a very normal and healthy part of growing as a person.

-Life Coaching and Counseling staff members are here to offer support to students during this time of new experiences and growth.
+Our counselors are here to offer support to students during this time of new experiences and growth.
 We can help students better understand their individual patterns of interacting with others as well as time management styles to help them maximize their own resources.
+People with stronger support networks and effective time-management approaches report a greater sense of well-being.
+People who learn to handle stress, sadness, and anxiety more effectively are happier and more productive individuals.
+Having a positive self-image and good sense of self-worth in one's reserves can greatly assist the students' decision-making processes and enhance their sense of comfort.
+Uncovering the obstacles to self-esteem can prove beneficial for anyone.
 Addressing these kinds of concerns earlier in the academic career can help most students have a more satisfying college experience.

-At Clarke University, seeking help when concerns have become overwhelming is a sign of strength and integrity, rather than an admission of failure.
+Seeking help when concerns have become overwhelming is a sign of strength and integrity, rather than an admission of failure.
 We commit to helping our students determine the best course to achieve their desired life.
+Our services are educational and supportive.
 If the student's needs ever exceed the scope of the services we provide, we will do our best to assist in making a referral to appropriate mental health, substance abuse, or other off-campus resources as needed.